-As reported in Chambers USA Directories of America’s Leading Lawyers for Business, he is well known for his Native American employment law expertise.
+Best Lawyers in America® selected Brian as 2018 Native American Law “Lawyer of the Year” in Albuquerque.
+As reported in Chambers USA, he is well known for his Native American employment law expertise.
 Brian received national recognition from Chambers USA as “a litigator with strong experience in Native American matters, including those involving natural resources matters and employment law.”
 Sources describe him as a “very bright young lawyer” who brings a “smart and diligent” approach to matters.
 He handles both contentious and non-contentious matters, and has appeared before the Navajo Labor Commission and Navajo Supreme Court.
-Brian has an AV® rating in Martindale-Hubbell, he is listed in Best Lawyers in America® in Native American Law and named a Southwest Rising Star by Southwest Super Lawyers®.
+Brian has achieved an AV® rating in Martindale-Hubbell, the highest rating possible, and listed as a Southwest Rising Star by Southwest Super Lawyers®.

 Before joining Modrall Sperling, Brian clerked for the Honorable Pamela B. Minzner of the New Mexico Supreme Court and the Honorable Fredrick J. Martone of the U. S. District Court for the District of Arizona.
 He serves as Co-Chair of the Native American Law practice group and as a member of the firm’s Executive Committee.